Drawing, Design for a Clock Radio

 This is a Drawing.
-It was designed by Donald Henry and Richard Arbib and from the office of Richard Arbib and made for (as the client) General Electric Company.
+It was made for (as the client) General Electric Company.
 It is dated 1957 and we acquired it in 1992.
 Its medium is blue, black pastel, brush and watercolor, gouache, graphite on vellum.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Arbib, who began his career styling cars for General Motors, made designs for clock radios that apply the flamboyant features of 1950s automobiles.
 Flaring side fins and a flashy dial approximate the look of an automotive dashboard and demonstrate how companies like General Electric eagerly added new features to radios to entice consumers.

 Museum purchase through gift of Mrs. Griffith Bailey Coale and from Eleanor G. Hewitt Fund.

 Its dimensions are

 H x W: 45.1 × 60.3 cm (17 3/4 × 23 3/4 in.)

 Designer's stamp in black ink, lower right: Richard Arbib Company, Inc. / [Studio no.] GE751/34SK / [Client no.] / [Designer] Donald Henry

 Signed in brush and white gouache, lower right: Arbib '57.

 Drawing, Design for a Clock Radio; Client: General Electric Company ; USA; blue, black pastel, brush and watercolor, gouache, graphite on vellum; H x W: 45.1 × 60.3 cm (17 3/4 × 23 3/4 in.); Museum purchase through gift of Mrs. Griffith Bailey Coale and from Eleanor G. Hewitt Fund; 1992-181-1

 This object was previously on display as a part of the exhibition The World of Radio.